Opioid Use Disorder

 OUD can lead to:

-The drugs also change other systems in your body.
-This can lead to a physical dependence.
-Your body begins to need the drug to get through the day.
-When you stop or lower the medicine you can get ill.
-This can include intense nausea, vomiting, shaking, and sweating.
-This can make it even harder to stop using.
+With regular use, the body begins to need the drug to get through the day.
+A person may get sick when they stop or take less of the opioid.
+It may result in nausea, vomiting, shaking, and sweating.
+This can make it harder to stop using.

-Your doctor will ask about your symptoms and your health history.
-The doctor will also ask about your use of opioids.
+The doctor will ask about your symptoms and health history.
+You will also be asked about your use of opioids.
 A physical exam will be done.
+This is often enough to make the diagnosis.

-The first step is to stop using the drug, also known as detox.
+The first step is to stop using opioids.
+This is also known as detox.
 The second step is to change behaviors to stop from using the drug again.
-Get help from your doctor and a support team to help your through.
-Treatment may include a combination of approaches such as:

-Narcotics Anonymous is a 12-step support program.
+Narcotics Anonymous is a 12-step program.
 It helps to support people who are recovering from OUD.

 The best way to prevent OUD is not to use opioids.